Logan-Lin/UniTE/readme.md

 The raw trajectory datasets store the original trajectory sequences in `pandas HDF5Store` format.
 A small sample dataset is provided in the `/sample/chengdu.h5` file, which is also useful for quick debugging and also serves as a template for users to prepare their own datasets.

+You can find the full datasets in [this link](https://drive.google.com/drive/folders/1cWT_wER-VzUZ0eoneZvShNgoeTlLQYpr?usp=drive_link).

 Each `HDF5` file contains one dataset, with three keys (dataframes) stored in one file:

 - `trips`: The trajectory sequences.